India Willoughby: Career

 Willoughby presented the news in the North East and Cumbria as a TV reporter at ITV Border prior to her transition.
 Willoughby left ITV Border in 2010 and from then until 2015 led a double life, from Monday to Friday living in Newcastle under a female name while working in PR, at the weekends returning home to Carlisle under a male name.

 In 2016, after transitioning, she started working as a freelance reporter for ITV Tyne Tees.

 In 2017, Willoughby joined 5 News on Channel 5 to read the lunchtime and evening updates, becoming Britain's first transgender national television newsreader.
 The same year Willoughby was invited onto ITV's Loose Women as a guest.
 She was later invited back to co-host.

 In January 2018, Willoughby took part in Channel 5's Celebrity Big Brother – Year of the Woman.

 After Celebrity Big Brother, Willoughby became the victim of social media trolling about her looks.
 She described herself as "The most hated transgender person in Britain."
 As a result, she had facial feminisation surgery in Marbella in 2018.

 Willoughby appeared on the opening night of GB News in June 2021.
 She accused the broadcaster Dan Wootton of demonising transgender people.

-In 2023, Willoughby was a guest on ITV's Good Morning Britain (GMB) to prove gender choice, and revealed her full passport details to camera.
+In 2023, Willoughby was a guest on ITV's Good Morning Britain (GMB) to discuss issues related to the Gender Recognition Reform (Scotland) Bill.
+To illustrate how gender recognition currently worked she showed her passport, which says "female", to the camera.
+This caused the host, Susanna Reid, to intervene out of concern that Willoughby might have inadvertently put herself at risk of identity theft.

 She has also appeared on programmes including Channel 5's Most Shocking Celebrity Moments 2018 and When News Goes Horribly Wrong 2018.